ferrislovescpp/GoGCDCalculator/README.md

 # GoGCDCalculator
-a simple robust cli program written in go to calculate the greatest common divisor of two given non-negative integers
+a simple robust cli app designed to calculate the greatest common divisor of two given non-negative integers in golang